Delivered in partnership with Nottingham Trent University (NTU). Your degree will be delivered at Confetti and validated by NTU.

-One year full time, or two years part-time.
-Our part time route is delivered predominantly outside of core business hours, helping you balance the demands of work alongside postgraduate study.
+One year full-time, or two years part-time.
+Our part-time route is delivered predominantly outside of core business hours, helping you balance the demands of work alongside postgraduate study.

-The course will be delivered over 45 weeks between September to July, with six hours contact (full-time) or three hours (part-time) per week.
+Your degree will be delivered over 45 weeks between September to July, with six hours contact (full-time) or three hours (part-time) per week.

 Confetti Institute of Creative Technologies, Nottingham.